WhiteHodok/Illyhasion/README.md

 3.Administrator rights in the system

+You need to put your ngrok token in the startup parameters

 To get the URL of your ngrok , start colab and look in the console, it will look like this:

 ![image](https://user-images.githubusercontent.com/39564937/226194283-eb24008d-18e0-489a-bf01-b7d7f2eb380c.png)